Josh-Owen/Currency-Converter/README.md

 # Currency-Converter

 Howdy!
-This is a simplistic currency converter application which allows for it's users to seamlessly convert Euros to a multitude of other currencies in the world and it achieves this in a reactive way.
+This is a lightweight currency converter application which allows for it's users to seamlessly convert Euros to a multitude of other currencies in the world and it achieves this in a reactive way.
 The application currently targets Android API version 21 and above.